-Alternatively, perhaps you’re a bodybuilder who is looking for a safe way to boost your cutting phase and maintain muscle while encouraging fat loss.
+Are you looking to drop some weight?
+Perhaps you’re a bodybuilder who is looking for a safe way to boost your cutting phase and maintain muscle while encouraging fat loss.
+Or you want to lose that extra fat that’s creeping onto your stomach, hips or thighs.

 For all of these reasons (and more!), you may want to consider a fat burner, a supplement intended to support your diet and exercise regime by helping you to burn off a little more fat than you otherwise would.